nekStab/nekStab/README.md

 [![Documentation status](https://readthedocs.org/projects/ansicolortags/badge/?version=latest)](https://nekstab.github.io/nekStabDoc/en/master/)

 **nekStab** is a toolbox for performing bifurcation analysis using the spectral element CFD solver [Nek5000](https://github.com/Nek5000/Nek5000).
-It is released under the BSD 3 clause licence.
+It is released under the BSD-3-Clause license.

 The project started in 2010 with the PhD thesis of [Jean-Christophe Loiseau](https://loiseaujc.github.io/) and builds on the work of former PhD students of our group such as Frédéric Alizard, Stefania Cherubini, Alessandro Bucci, Mirko Farano, Francesco Picella and [Ricardo Frantz](https://github.com/ricardofrantz).
 Ricardo is the one who brought all the previous contributions together in a single toolbox.